sdelaughter/gigapaxos/src/edu/umass/cs/gigapaxos/examples/etherpad/README.md

     rm -rf paxos_logs
     java -ea -cp dist/gigapaxos-1.0.jar -DgigapaxosConfig=src/edu/umass/cs/gigapaxos/examples/etherpad/gigapaxos.properties edu.umass.cs.gigapaxos.examples.etherpad.EtherpadPaxosClient 100

- - Note the 100 at the end of this command -- this is an argument specifying the number of requests to send to the servers.
-You can set it to any integer you'd like, but there's currently no indication of progress so be prepared to wait if you enter a larger number.
+ - Note the 100 at the end of the client command -- this is an argument specifying the number of requests to send to the servers.
+You can set it to any positive integer you'd like, but there's currently no indication of progress so be prepared to wait if you enter a larger number.

 ### Verify the Results
  - When finished, EtherpadPaxosClient will print the average delay per request.